Visit Acropolis Museum | Timings, Location, Nearby Attractions & More

 Acropolis Museum Plan Your Visit

-• The Acropolis Museum is fully wheelchair accessible, with ramps and elevators providing access to all areas, including galleries, exhibition spaces, and amenities.
+• The Acropolis Museum is fully wheelchair accessible, with ramps and elevators providing access to all areas, including the entrance, the galleries, and exhibition spaces.

 • Visitors with mobility issues can also navigate the museum comfortably, thanks to its well-designed layout and accessible facilities.

-• Accessible restrooms equipped for wheelchair users and those with mobility issues are available within the museum premises.
+• Accessible restrooms equipped for wheelchair users and those with mobility issues are available on all floors of the museum.

-• Wheelchairs can be rented at the museum entrance for visitors who require assistance or mobility support during their visit.
+• Wheelchairs can be rented at the museum entrance for guests who require mobility support during their visit.

 • Service dogs are allowed with visitors who need their assistance.